 About this program

-The Human Services major (BS) is for students preparing for a career as helping professional, broadly trained to provide direct service, advocacy and coordination of services.
+The Human Services major (BS) is for students preparing for a career as helping professionals, broadly trained to provide direct service, advocacy and coordination of services.

 Students complete nine core four-credit classes (36 credits), sixteen elective credits in areas such as violence prevention, family studies, disability studies or aging studies, and a 160-hour practicum at a community-based agency.
 This coursework and community experience is designed to prepare professionally and culturally competent students who integrate theory and practice in order to effectively deliver human services.